petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 1. Make sure you have `libcamera` package installed:
 ```
-libcamera-hello
+libcamera-hello					# opens preview window for 2-3 seconds
-libcamera-still -o test.jpg
+libcamera-still -o test.jpg		# takes a photo and stores it as file
 ```

-2. Install picamera2:
+2. Install `picamera2`:

 ```
 sudo apt update
 sudo apt install -y python3-picamera2

+Reading package lists...
+Done
+Building dependency tree...
+Done
+Reading state information...
+Done
+python3-picamera2 is already the newest version (0.3.25-1)...
 ```

 #### Known Issues (Camera)

+🔴 ERROR 1: `ImportError: cannot import name randbits` when running `camera_manager.py` which imports `picamera2` library.

+🔨 FIX: `camera_manager.py` was dependent on a file named `secrets.py` which has led to this bug.
+Rename the file from `secrets.py` to `project_secrets.py` and change all occurrences in `camera_manager.py` to fix it.

-🔴 ERROR 1: Images produced by picamera2 library seem ultra zoomed and blurred in contrast to result from `libcamera-hello` execution https://forums.raspberrypi.com/viewtopic.php?t=380439
+🔴 ERROR 2: Images produced by picamera2 library seem ultra zoomed and blurred in contrast to result from `libcamera-hello` execution https://forums.raspberrypi.com/viewtopic.php?t=380439

-✅ SUCCESS: Execute update and upgrade, then reboot, then reinstall picamera2 and lib-camera modules:
+🔨 FIX: Execute update and upgrade, then reboot, then reinstall `picamera2` and `lib-camera` modules:
 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y
 ```

-🔴 ERROR 2: After update and upgrade, if `libcamera` or `picamera2` command is executed, the following error occurs:
+🔴 ERROR 3: After update and upgrade, if `libcamera` or `picamera2` command is executed, the following error occurs:
 ```
 symbol lookup error: /lib/arm-linux.../libcamera.so.0.3: undefined symbol: _ZN7...compute_optimal_strideER24pisp_image_format_config
 ```

-✅ SUCCESS: Reinstall `libcamera` and `picamera2`:
+🔨 FIX: Reinstall `libcamera` and `picamera2`:
 ```
 sudo apt-get install --reinstall libcamera-apps libcamera-dev python3-picamera2
 ```